A circular order on edge-coloured trees and RNA m-diagrams: Some combinatorial objects

-As mentioned above, given positive integers $k,m$, we will consider labelled $m$-edge-coloured trees on $k$ vertices, i.e.\ trees whose vertices are labelled $1,2,\ldots ,k$ and whose edges are coloured with one of the $m$ symbols $S_1,S_2,\ldots ,S_m$ in such a way that no two edges incident with the same vertex have the same colour.
-We will also consider $m$-edge coloured trees on $k$ vertices (i.e.\ without any labelling on the vertices).
-Note that either kind of tree may be \emph{rooted}, i.e.\ come together with a distinguished vertex.
-As is usual, if the connectedness assumption is not satisfied, we refer to the corresponding objects as forests.
+Given positive integers $k,m$, we consider $m$-edge-coloured trees on $k$ vertices, i.e.\ trees whose edges are coloured with one of the $m$ symbols $S_1,S_2,\ldots ,S_m$ in such a way that no two edges incident with the same vertex have the same colour.
+We say that such a tree is \emph{labelled} if its vertices are labelled with $\{1,2,\ldots ,k\}$.
+As usual, if the connectedness assumption is not satisfied, we refer to the corresponding objects as forests.
 See Figure~\ref{f:bijectionexample1}(b) for an example of a (rooted) $m$-edge-coloured tree and (c) for an example of a labelled $m$-edge-coloured tree.

 Given an $m$-edge coloured tree $\shape$ with $k$ vertices, each symbol $S_r$ determines a map (with the same name) from the set of vertices of $\shape$ to itself.
 A vertex is fixed by $S_r$ unless it is incident with an edge coloured $S_r$, in which case it is sent to the vertex at the other end of that edge.
 Let $\sigma_{\shape}$ be the composition $S_mS_{m-1}\cdots S_1$: this is a permutation of the vertices of $\shape$.
 We use the same definition for a labelled $m$-edge coloured tree, $G$, obtaining a permutation $\sigma_G$ in the symmetric group of degree $k$.
 We refer to $\sigma_{\shape}$ (respectively, $\sigma_G$) as the \emph{circular order} of $\shape$ (respectively, $G$).
-These maps (for $3$ symbols) were considered in~\cite{cfz11}.
-We shall see later (see Lemma~\ref{l:alwaysacycle}) that the circular order is always a $k$-cycle.
+In the $3$-symbol case these maps were considered in~\cite{cfz11}.
+The circular order is always a $k$-cycle: